aforward/writing/blog/empex-2019-liveview.md

 ![Client Server API Implementation](talks/empex-2019-liveview/api_impln.png)

 Our client then updates the display.
-Here’s we have plain old HTML templates with javascript, but we could easily be using a templating engine like Mustache or Handlebars, and/or a full on state mangement framework like React, Vue or Angular.
+Here's we have plain old HTML templates with javascript, but we could easily be using a templating engine like Mustache or Handlebars, and/or a full on state mangement framework like React, Vue or Angular.

 ![Client Update](talks/empex-2019-liveview/client_update.png)